FAQs: Financial/Good Standing

 Q. Our chapter is very diligent about submitting our quarterly financial reports on time.
 Yet, we’re sometimes contacted that we haven’t turned in our reports, and then have to send them in again.
 Why is that?

 A. We applaud your efforts to submit your financial reports according to the due dates.
 Oftentimes there’s confusion about what constitutes complete financials.
-Chapters must include all of the following items in each quarterly report:
+Chapters must include all of the following items in each quarterly report if there was activity in any of the three months:

 - Bank statements for the three-month reporting period = three pieces